 ABIM reserves the right to disclose information it possesses about any individual whom it judges has violated ABIM rules, engaged in misrepresentation or unprofessional behavior, or shows signs of impairment.

 The ability to practice clinical medicine is a fundamental tenet of Board Certification.
 Candidates for Board Certification and Maintenance of Certification must possess a permanent, valid, unrestricted and unchallenged medical license in the United States, its territories or Canada.
+An institutional permit (e.g. “training license”) to practice medicine is acceptable for candidates who are sitting for an exam in the year in which they are completing their residency or fellowship.
 Physicians practicing exclusively abroad and who do not hold a U.S. or Canadian license must hold a license where they practice and provide documentation from the relevant licensing authority that their license is in good standing and without conditions or restrictions.
 Restrictions include but are not limited to conditions, contingencies, probation, limitations and stipulated agreements.

 A physician with a restricted, suspended, revoked or surrendered license in any jurisdiction is not eligible to be certified or admitted to a certification examination.